Play Deadwood Slot

-- As 3 Scatter symbols landed, the player opted for 8 Gunslinger Spins in a heartbeat.
+3 Scatter symbols landed, and the player selected 8 Gunslinger spins.

 By some weird coincidence, this reviewer has just started binge watching the HBO cult-series, Deadwood, for the first time (yes, really) yesterday, and then the assignment to review this slot dumped down on our desk.
 Deadwood is not a branded slot from NoLimit City though, and it’s really a follow-up from their successful breakthrough title, Tombstone, which was released more or less exactly one year before this very anticipated sequel.